Print Friendly

 Progressive action in completive : katajin + verb in incompletive; context makes it clear that event is in the past time:

-The land was being cleaned when I arrived.
+The land was being cleaned when I arrived there.

 Progressive in future time: katajin + verb; context makes it clear that event takes place in the future: